ironboy/react-easier-docs/public/markdown.md

 });
 ```
 Of course can use arrays and objects etc as values to (and nest them).
-As soon as you change the value of a property React will re-render.
+*As soon as you change the value of a property React will re-render!*

 ##### Binding
 Use the following syntax to bind your state variables to input fields (thus creating [**controlled components**](https://reactjs.org/docs/forms.html)).